hpilat/pilat_fork_test_SLYE_BIOL548T_Project/README.md

 The repository contains the files one might expect to see in a typical ecological study including data, scripts, figures, manuscript, etc.

+This project is being reviewed by Hannah Pilat